top of page

 Maria Newman is the youngest of 9-time Academy Award-winning composer Alfred Newman's seven children.
 She is also the sister of lauded film composers/conductors Thomas Newman and David Newman, and the cousin of the amazing Randy Newman.
 Maria Newman’s recording studio is based in Malibu, California, where she resides with her family in a California craftsman home designed by the brilliant architect, Eric Lloyd Wright.
 Newman is married to American conductor, Scott Hosfeld.

-Scott Hosfeld - Music Director | Viola
+Scott Hosfeld - Executive Director | Conductor | Viola

 IMG_8365.jpg